 The STB has an ethernet port (10/100/1000) and an HDMI port.
-If you are using a hospitality TV which can use TVI connectivity there is also a serial port (but you will need to order a TVI connector/wiring kit).
-There is also an Optical S/PDIFA/V output and an IR extender port.
+If you are using a hospitality TV, which can use TVI connectivity, there is also a serial port (but you will need to order a TVI connector/wiring kit).
+Additionally, is also an Optical S/PDIFA/V output and an IR extender port.

 You can power the device via the power supply or using power over ethernet via suitable PoE switch.

-This document also describes the applications features and usage under various geographic regions and it being hosted in the three main Networking Ecosystem environments.
+This document also describes the applications features and usage under various geographic regions, as well as how it is hosted in the three main Networking Ecosystem environments.

-Amino STBs can be used in a variety of ways and the H200 is especially adaptable so has been made with flexibility in mind.
-The basic expectations are that you will connect the STB to a network so that it can contact either the Amino Device Management server (Engage), or your own web server where you will provide the application firmware and configuration options for the STB to use.
+Amino STBs can be used in a variety of ways and the H200 is especially adaptable, having been made with flexibility in mind.
+The basic expectations are that you will connect the STB to a network so that it can contact either the Amino Device Management server (Orchestrate), or your own web server where you will provide the application firmware and configuration options for the STB to use.

-The System Integrator setting up and configuring the Set Top Boxes must have proficiency to either setup and configure the Amino Engage Service Assurance platform, DHCP and HTTP servers, or configure the required system via editing text-based files for USB provisioning.
+The System Integrator setting up and configuring the Set Top Boxes must have the ability to either setup and configure the Amino Orchestrate Service Assurance platform, DHCP and HTTP servers, or configure the required system via editing text-based files for USB provisioning.

-- Engage Service Assurance usage: Login permissions to an Engage account; Ability to edit and host a JSON file on a HTTP under their control.
+- Ability to edit and host a JSON file on a HTTP under their control.

-- Server based configuration/Hosting: Ability to edit and setup local DHCP server; Ability to edit and host Firmware, Configuration and JSON files on a HTTP server under their control.
+- Ability to edit and host Firmware, Configuration and JSON files on a HTTP server under their control.

-- USB based provisioning: Physical access to the STB; Ability to edit configuration files and copy to a compatible USB stick in the correct format and structure.
+- Ability to edit configuration files and copy to a compatible USB stick in the correct format and structure.

-In a static IP configuration (or a DHCP IP addressed one, but the VCI-INI is not provided by any local servers) an updated channel lineup file “lineup.json” for example can be put on a USB stick and updated like first provisioning.
-The Lineup will be copied and then deleted and the contents stored in the browser cache and used after subsequent power cycle
+In a static IP configuration (or a DHCP IP addressed one, but the VCI-INI is not provided by any local servers), an updated channel lineup file, “lineup.json” for example, can be put on a USB stick and updated with the first provisioning.
+The Lineup will be copied and then deleted, and the contents will be stored in the browser cache and used after subsequent power cycle.

 Figure 1 - Example .json file